runnedrun/the_arc/game_description.md

 • Objective: Achieve your secret vision for the valley’s future by influencing its development through strategic actions and interactions.

 Components
 • Valley Grid: A 4x4 grid representing the valley.
+Tiles remain hidden until explored by players or NPCs.
-• Letters: The game’s primary resource, used to perform actions.
+• Letters: The game's primary resource, used to perform actions.
 • AI Historians: AI models that record and update the history of each tile.
-• NPC Tribe Members: AI-controlled characters influenced by players.
+• NPC Tribe Members: Randomly generated characters with unique personalities that appear throughout the valley.
 • Elder Council: A powerful AI entity that can affect the entire valley.
-• AI Judge: An AI that determines the winner based on the valley’s history.
+• AI Judge: An AI that determines the winner based on the valley's history.

 Setup 1.
 Secret Objectives:
 • Each player writes a secret vision for the valley’s future (max 200 characters).
 • This vision is kept hidden from other players.
 2. Starting Positions:
-• Players choose a starting tile on the valley grid.
+• Players begin on the center four tiles of the valley grid.
+• All other tiles start unexplored and hidden.
 3. Initial Resources:
 • Each player starts with a stockpile of letters (e.g., 500 letters).

 Game Play